 Figure 1: Location of Paterson North Project.

-Ming Gold Pty Ltd has conducted a program of exploration since 2011 over E45/3599 including reprocessing aeromagnetic data, regional and follow up detailed ground gravity collection and in 2015 the EIS (Western Australian Government Exploration Incentive Scheme) co-funded initial air core drilling campaign.
+Ming Gold Pty Ltd has conducted a program of exploration between 2011 and 2015 over E45/3599 including reprocessing aeromagnetic data, regional and follow up detailed ground gravity collection and in 2015 the EIS (Western Australian Government Exploration Incentive Scheme) co-funded initial air core drilling campaign.

 A total of 31 aircore-reverse circulation holes were drilled across the tenement targeting principally the coincident gravity-magnetic anomalies.
 163 samples of the Permian-Proterozoic contact and Proterozoic basement were collected from the 3,205m drilled.

-Figure 3: Ground gravity pseudo coloured over magnetics TMI 1VD with recent (Ming) drill hole locations.
+Figure 6: Ground gravity pseudo coloured over magnetics TMI 1VD with (Ming) drill hole locations.

 Sipa's maiden reconnaissance program was completed in mid-September 2016 and comprised ~4,500m of Aircore/RC drilling in 45 holes.
 The objective was to test the Obelisk prospect, within the Great Sandy Tenement and, at a minimum, replicate the anomalous values encountered in previous drilling by Ming Gold Limited.

-The drilling has confirmed that the anomaly is continuously developed over the entire strike length, including a 1.5km long zone where strongly anomalous copper and gold results were returned, and represents an outstanding target for follow-up exploration.
+The drilling confirmed that the anomaly is continuously developed over the entire strike length, including a 1.5km long zone where strongly anomalous copper and gold results were returned.